CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 > * The `FILEPATH` must be a valid file path on your drive that ends with .xml.
 Some examples include `file.xml`, `data/file.xml` or `C:/data/file.xml`.

 **Example**
-> * Your current file is stored at data\addressbook.xml.
-You want to move your saved file from data\addressbook.xml to data\todoit.xml.
+> * Your current file is stored at data\taskbook.xml.
+You want to move your saved file from data\taskbook.xml to data\todoit.xml.
 Simply run the command<br>
 >   `filepath data\todoit.xml`

 ---

 ### Mark as favorite: `favorite`
 In any task, efficiency is key.
 Save yourself from typing the same command over and over again by creating a command preset.<br>
-Format: `favorite DESCRIPTION c/COMMAND`
+Format: `favorite DESCRIPTION c/COMMAND` or `favorite INDEX`

 **Options**
 > 1. `c/` Command: The command associated with the preset.